Nrsh13/CDH_Navigator_HDFS_Old_File_Parser/README.md

 # CDH_Navigator_HDFS_Old_File_Parser
 Cloudera Navigator amazingly holds every possible information about your CDH Cluster.
+HDFS Storage utilization can continuously go high with time and can arise a need of OLD/Unused files Cleanup.

 This Program reads the conf/properties.yml, get the required details, use these details to find all files which were never accessed in last N days.
-Finally stores the results in a Hive Table.
+Finally stores the results in a Hive Table for further actions.

 ## Dependencies
 CDH 5.10 or Higher